 3. Things I used to dread suddenly fulfill me the most.

 I never planned on having kids.
 I thought that parenting would make life predictable and boring.
 I swore that even if I did have them, I would never become one of those moms who was “all about my kids.”
 Well guess what?
 Now I’ve got two, and I’m pretty much obsessed with them.
 My kids turned the whole world into uncharted territory, and helping them navigate it is more fun than anything I’ve ever done myself.
 Sure, I can no longer hit the road and drive four states away for a music festival at the last minute.
 But I can go for long walks with Maxon, searching for the perfect sticks to fight off the bad guys.
 I can hold Cooper’s hands and dance around the living room while listening to hair metal on Spotify.
 We can have family movie night every Friday, eating popcorn on a picnic blanket on the playroom floor.
 Somehow, these boring everyday events, the predictable reality that I started Operation Goosebumps precisely to run away from, thrill me beyond belief.
 Not in an adrenaline rushing, blood pumping sort of way.
-But in a way that makes me feel like my heart has broken free from the confines of my body and expanded to infinite capacity.
+But in a way that makes me feel like my heart has broken free from the confines of my body.
 Which it has, because here it is, sitting next to me on the blanket, hogging the popcorn bowl.

 4. Challenging myself isn’t always all about me.